Cheapest Car Insurance for Low-Income Drivers in Florida (2026)

 Plenty of insurers offer both liability and full-coverage policies at considerably cheaper rates than the state average, offering plenty of opportunities for low-income drivers to save money.
 Additionally, many insurers offer discounts that can lower your premiums even more.

-The below rates are estimated rates current as of: Thursday, March 13 at 12:00 PM PDT.
+The below national rates are estimated rates current as of: Sunday, April 5 at 5:00 PM PDT.

 Insurance Company